 Tracker funds can also be added to a portfolio to manage style consistency as active funds tend to drift between styles as market characteristics change.

 The main arguments against active investing in favour of passive investing are the underperformance of most active funds and their higher costs.
 Passive funds such as tracker funds and ETFs can be powerful tools to anchor a portfolio’s returns close to the index and to reduce costs and improve liquidity.
-Tracker funds and ETFs also attract costs and therefore adding active funds after skilful manager selection could potentially add enough performance to make back costs and possibly outperform the index.
+Tracker funds and ETFs also attract costs and therefore adding active funds after skillful manager selection could potentially add enough performance to make back costs and possibly outperform the index.

 It is also important even within passive funds to not only consider management fees but compare total costs before deciding which investment vehicle to select.